 These questions predate the early Greek stoics (for example, Chrysippus), and some modern philosophers lament the lack of progress over all these millennia.
 Below are the classic arguments bearing upon the dilemma and its underpinnings.
 Determinism.
 Determinism is the philosophical position that for every event, including human action, there exist conditions that could cause no other event.

-Determinism is a metaphysical philosophical position stating that for everything that happens there are conditions such that, given those conditions, nothing else could happen.
-"There are many determinisms, depending upon what pre-conditions are considered to be determinative of an event. " [ 1 ] Deterministic theories throughout the history of philosophy have sprung from diverse motives and considerations, some of which overlap.
-Some forms of determinism can be tested empirically with ideas stemming from physics and the philosophy of physics.
+"There are many determinisms, depending upon what pre-conditions are considered to be determinative of an event. " Deterministic theories throughout the history of philosophy have sprung from diverse and sometimes overlapping motives and considerations.
+Some forms of determinism can be empirically tested with ideas from physics and the philosophy of physics.
 The opposite of determinism is some kind of indeterminism (otherwise called nondeterminism).
-Determinism is often contrasted with free will . [ 2 ] Determinism often is taken to mean simply causal determinism , which in physics is the idea known as cause-and-effect.